JB1959/rx-angular/apps/state-demo/src/app/examples/demo-basics/3/Readme.md

-# Micro Architecture and the MVVM Design Pattern
+# Micro Architecture and the MVVM/Persenter Design Pattern

 1. Create an interface DemoBasicsView and implement all UI interaction like buttons etc.